Diary Major John Kevin Lloyd - 1942-1945 - Part 10

 of the young Essex the Queens

-favourite aided by Francis and
+favourite aided by [[Francis?]] and

-Anthony Baron scheming against
+Anthony Bacon scheming against

 Lord Burghley and his son Robert

-Cecil the Earl of Salisbury.
+Cecil - the Earl of Salisbury.
 4

-water buffalos caught a few
+water buffalo caught a few

-days ago are a welcome addition
+days ago, are a welcome addition

 to our diet.
 I wonder when Germany